Nonequilibrium thermometry via an ensemble of initially correlated qubits: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge very useful discussions with Lorenzo Buffoni, Angelo Carollo, Gonçalo Frazao, Seth Lloyd, and Andrea Smirne.
-We also thank for financial support from the PNRR MUR project PE0000023 NQSTI funded by the European Union---Next Generation EU, the PRIN project 2022FEXLYB ``Quantum Reservoir Computing (QuReCo)'', and the European project ``High Performance Computer and Quantum Simulator hybrid (HPCQS)'' with grant agreement No. 101018180 funded by the European Union's Horizon 2020 research and innovation programme.
+The authors acknowledge very useful discussions with Lorenzo Buffoni, Angelo Carollo, Beatrice Donelli, Gonçalo Frazao, Seth Lloyd, Yasir Mehmood, and Andrea Smirne.
+This work has been financial supported by the PNRR MUR project PE0000023 NQSTI funded by the European Union---Next Generation EU, the PRIN project 2022FEXLYB ``Quantum Reservoir Computing (QuReCo)'', and the European project ``High Performance Computer and Quantum Simulator hybrid (HPCQS)'' with grant agreement No. 101018180 funded by the European Union's Horizon 2020 research and innovation programme.